On-campus ITAP Hosts

 For the timeline for applications: Classifieds

-Faculty and staff needing web support from an ITAP Associate on a short-term basis should contact Angie Smock, who can facilitate contact with the Web Team.
+Faculty and staff needing Web support from an ITAP associate on a short-term basis should contact Brandy Richmond, who can facilitate contact with the Web Team.